 Indonesian motor vehicle tyre industry consists of 13 separate enterprises with a total installed capacity of 11.8 million tyres for four wheeled vehicles and 10.1 million tyres for two wheelers per year.
-Export of motor vehicle tyres from, Indonesia recorded a growth rate of 99.4 per cent per year between 1986 and 1989.
+Export of motor vehicle tyres from Indonesia recorded a growth rate of 99.4 per cent per year between 1986 and 1989.
 Cycle tyres also recorded an impressive growth during the period and in 1989-90 the growth rate in export value of cycle tyres was 31 per cent.
-Production and export of different types of tyres from Indonesia is given in Annexure III.

-Footwear industry in Indonesia has shown maximum growth during the last 5 years.
+Footwear industry in Indonesia has shown maximum growth during the last five years.
 There are 270 companies in Indonesia engaged in footwear manufacture.
 The total installed capacity is 311 million pairs.
-The growth of footwear export was at an astonishing rate of 285 percent.
-Position of footwear export for two years is shown in Annexure IV.
-Growth in export of industrial and general rubber goods is given in Annexure V.
+The growth of footwear export was at an astonishing rate of 285 per cent.